fetherston/npm-parrot-minidrone/README.md

 Known to work with the Airborne Cargo, Airborne Night and the Rolling Spider.

-Grabs a bunch of inspiration from [Voodootikigod's rolling spider library](https://github.com/voodootikigod/node-rolling-spider).

 ## How to use

 1. Meet the [prerequisites for Noble](https://github.com/sandeepmistry/noble#prerequisites).